memeoAmazonas/test-tuten-react-native/README.md

  date 24/05/2020

-this app are development on React Native
+this app are development on React Native and expo

 ## Project Setup